fusioncharts/php-wrapper/README.md

 ### Installation
  * Download the **[`PHP wrapper package`](http://www.fusioncharts.com/php-charts/)**
- * Unzip the archive and move to "wrappers 2/php-wrapper/" to get the main class file "fusioncharts.php"
+ * Unzip the archive and move to "wrappers2/php-wrapper/" to get the main class file "fusioncharts.php"
  * Include "fusioncharts.php" in your project(Check **[the usage guide](#usage-guide)** for details).
  * Start using the methods and classes available under the **FusionCharts.Charts** namespace to generate charts in your project..